cdn77/debugr/README.md

 logger.flush();
 ```

-This will produce a dump file in the log directory that will look something like this:
+This will produce log to console and a dump file in the log directory that will look something like this:

 ![an example dump file]